We've got the ultimate guide to kid-friendly restaurants and cafes in Singapore – so sit back and enjoy a meal while the tiny humans play!

 Where: Various locations at Duo Galleria, Marina One, Century Square, Holland Village and Scotts Square.

-If you’ve got a little one with a penchant for furry friends of the equestrian variety, then kid-friendly restaurant Riders Cafe is for you.
+If you’ve got a little one with a penchant for furry friends of the equestrian variety, then kid-friendly cafe Riders Cafe is for you.
 Chow down on contemporary comfort food on the verandah of a colonial black and white, and then head down for a look at the horses.
-On many a past weekend pre-Covid-19, we often gave in to the kids’ demand for a pony ride.
+On many a weekend, we often gave in to the kids’ demand for a pony ride.

 Where: 51 Fairways Drive, Singapore 286965